Bonnie Pink: "Love Is Bubble"

-So Wonderful
+Themes for anime

-Her song "Cotton Candy" was used as the ending theme for the anime Guyver: The Bioboosted Armor in 2005, and "Love is Bubble" was the theme song for the Japanese movie Memories of Matsuko, in which she also featured.
+Her song "Cotton Candy" was used as the ending theme for the anime Guyver: The Bioboosted Armor in 2005, and "Love Is Bubble" was the theme song for the Japanese movie Memories of Matsuko, in which she also featured.
 Her single "Last Kiss", which appears as the last song on her greatest hits album, was the ending theme to the popular Gantz anime.

-Anything for you
+"Anything for You"

 Bonnie Pink's single "Anything for You", although not as successful as "A Perfect Sky", still reached number 9 on the Oricon charts, achieving moderate success.
 Bonnie Pink, shortly after releasing her previous single, began performing on popular TV music shows and promoting her latest single, "Water Me", which was the theme song for the popular TV drama Watashitachi no Kyōkasho ("Our Textbooks") a dark, melancholy drama about a young girl's suicide and the effect on her school.
 The single "Water Me" reached number 6 on Oricon on its release date and number 8 on the weekly charts.
 On 7 July 2007, Bonnie Pink performed at Live Earth in Kyoto.